 Van Alen worked with more than 30 NGOs, government agencies, and businesses to organize the festival and offer programs.
 More than 1,300 people visited the festival for shared meals and dance performances; CV-writing workshops and job interviews; and other activities to help people meet each other, learn new skills, exchange ideas, and prepare to enter the job market.

-These activities will take place daily in a custom-designed temporary pavilion selected from an international design competition.
+The festival took place in a custom-designed temporary pavilion selected from Van Alen Institute’s 2016 Opportunity Space design competition.

 More than a million refugees and migrants entered Europe in 2015, highlighting one of the toughest challenges that cities around the world will face for decades to come: In an era of great uncertainty, how and where can people find opportunity?

 Malmö was an ideal place to explore this question.
 A rapidly growing and diversifying gateway city to Scandinavia, Malmö was also the point of arrival for the vast majority of refugees and asylum seekers (or “new arrivals”) settling in Sweden – up to 10,000 a week in 2015.
 Analysts estimate that the average age at which people in Sweden find their first “real” job (one that allows them to qualify for a mortgage, for example) is 29, and that it takes new arrivals up to seven years before they are gainfully employed.

 In October 2016, Van Alen Institute launched an international design competition for the temporary pavilion.
 A distinguished panel of jurors selected the Folkets House team, which drew its inspiration from Swedish labor union buildings that originated in the 19th century as venues for public meetings and cultural activities.
 Skanska donated the labor to build the pavilion.

 The Malmö we saw during Opportunity Space was a city in transition: growing rapidly, the site of major development projects and initiatives tasked with accommodating the city’s large number of new arrivals.